Sceptre/sceptre/docs/_source/docs/stack_config.rst

 This parameter describes the action taken by CloudFormation when a Stack fails to create or update, default is False.
 This option can be set from the stack config or from the Sceptre CLI commands to deploy stacks.
-Enabling disable-rollback using the CLI option disables rollback globally for all stacks.
+The disable_rollback CLI option (i.e. sceptre launch --disable-rollback) disables cloudformation rollback globally for all stacks.
 This option overrides on_failure since Cloudformation does not allow setting both on deployment.
 For more information and valid values see the `AWS Documentation`_.

-Examples include:
+Examples:

 ``disable_rollback: "True"``